Stand Against Fear: Plot

 Following Anne's directive, several detectives arrive at the school to bring Josh and Nelson in for questioning, but after being advised by Josh's lawyer father Alan not to speak, they decline to give a statement, and the pair are released.
 Alan later shows up at Ted's restaurant and tries to convince him to make Krista back down, but Ted refuses, stating he won't sell his daughter out.

 After an incident at the homecoming dance in which Nelson spills punch on Ruth, Krista is able to convince her to testify before the school board.
 However, rather than backing her friend up, Ruth instead corroborates Josh's version of events and makes Krista out to be a liar.
 To make matters worse, Anne later receives a request for her resignation from the school district, claiming that allowing the police on campus was an abuse of her authority.
 Blaming his sister for the turmoil, Kyle erupts at her, but Anne sets him straight, reminding Kyle that despite his athletic success, family is far more important than popularity, while Ted assures Krista that no one blames her for anything, and that he and her mother will do whatever it takes to fight back.

 Making good on his word, Ted secures the services of a well-known law firm, which hears Anne and Krista's argument and agrees to take the case, but warns them that it will be difficult to pursue without hard evidence.
 In the meantime, Josh makes another unwanted advance toward Ruth, but Kyle witnesses it (as does Josh's girlfriend Vanessa) and intervenes.
 Angry, Josh confronts Kyle, but their teammate Randy steps in before it turns physical.

-Krista later confronts Ruth about her betrayal, who admits that she did so after being threatened with the loss of her scholarship by Ms. Cooke and Coach Peters.
+Krista later confronts Ruth about her betrayal, who admits that she was threatened with the loss of her scholarship by Ms. Cooke and Coach Peters.
 However, despite this setback, things turn around when Randy and Vanessa show up with some hard evidence: a "Slam Book" kept by Josh, critiquing the cheerleaders' physical attributes, as well as a drawing depicting the bus incident.
-Thanking her brother later for helping to get the book, Kyle expresses guilt towards Krista for his past behavior and apologizes for being a jerk.
+Krista later thanks her brother for helping to get the book, and Kyle expresses guilt for his past behavior and apologizes to his sister for being a jerk.